Claude Code review

 • Do you need repo access?

 Yes, read-only by default.
 Read access to the repository is enough for the review.
-We do not need write access, because we do not commit the fixes ourselves.
+I do not need write access, because I do not commit the fixes myself.

 • What does it cost?